1. What are your rates?

 You may plug directly into the sound system.
 We use concert grade monitor wedges for quality sound.
 However you may want to use your amp to get the sound you are familiar with.
 I suggest that if you do, place the amp in front of you facing up similar to a wedge monitor and use just enough sound level for yourself.
 It is my experience that amps at the back of the stage interfere with the front of house mix for those in the first few rows of the audience.

 4. Can I plug my keyboard directly into the sound system?

 Yes you may.
 For keyboards and other devices we have stereo DI.
 We also supply headphone monitoring systems for instrumentalists.

 5. Do you supply stage lighting?

 Yes lights can be supplied and are highly recommended for your show.
 From 8 or more par 64-500 watt lights with trussing to LED moving lights and follow spots.

 6. What type of floor monitors do you use?

-We use bi-ampable, two way floor monitors.
+We use bi-ampable, two way passive or powered floor monitors.
 All are low profile compact 500 watt units with a small foot print.

 7. Do you use headphone or ear bud monitoring systems?